EliGurarie/EliGurarie.github.io/_posts/2020-07-05-CoOccurrence-And-RSFs.md

 ![](../../assets/post02/CooccurrencePlot-1.png)<!-- -->

 This, then, is a map of the "intensity" of co-occurrence, which - again - is in weird units of ind² / km⁴, but is actually a fairly straightforward measure.
-It says that per km², you can expect at most about 0.0016 muskox and caribou to share that unit of space (compared to an over-all co-occurrence density of 0.004).
+It says that per km², you can expect at most about 0.0016 muskax and cariboo to share that unit of space (compared to an over-all co-occurrence density of 0.004).
 Or - you can state that as a probability (and expand the geographic range) and say that in a 10x10 km² area, the probability of encountering at least one cariboo and muskax peaks at something like 16%.

 > Note that this co-occurrence intensity is weighted more towards the cariboo; a reflection of the fact that there are 4 times more caribou *in the data*.
 However (and this is very important) presumably, what's of actual interest is co-occurrence *across the entire population*.
 And for that, you need an important piece of information that is not always availble, namely  *the population estimate of each species*!